Southend Faith and Belief Network

 The council has a long history of working with the diverse faith and belief community in Southend which is making an immense contribution to the wellbeing of residents in Southend.
 They provide spiritual guidance and also get involved in serving the most disadvantaged in Southend, from food, housing and employment based activities, through to using their assets to host play groups, sports clubs and social and community events.

-The Southend Interfaith Working Group was set up to support this work but when the when the pandemic started we had to engage with as many people as we could in a short space of time.
+The Southend Interfaith Working Group was set up to support this work but when the when the pandemic started in 2020 we had to engage with as many people as we could in a short space of time.
 The more agile and peer-based Southend Faith and Belief Network was born out of this with weekly then monthly meetings.
 It proved again the role our faith and belief communities play as an invaluable source of support to the residents of Southend, from sharing messages to congregations, assisting with covid testing and vaccinations, supporting vulnerable families in need and generally ensuring that people have felt less isolated and more valued.

 To read about how the Council handles your data please visit our Privacy notice: Southend-on-Sea City Council Privacy Notice